NicKuo-ResearchStuff/Synthetic_Data_Related_Project_Staging/chapt7/README.md

 )
 ```

-This is our **one-stop shop**: it handles reshaping, batching, and giving us PyTorch DataLoaders.
+`Execute_C003` is nothing fancy -- just the place where it handles reshaping, batching, and giving us PyTorch DataLoaders.
-Behind the curtain, `Execute_C003` is nothing fancy — it’s just the place where all the code comes together.

 ---